-Employment Offer Letter with Mr. Watson
+Employment Offer Letter with Mr. Hauser

-Effective May 4, 2021, the Company entered into an employment offer letter with Mr. Watson for him to serve as Executive Vice President of Sales, Americas.
-Pursuant to his offer letter, Mr. Watson was entitled to (i) an annual base salary of \$371,197, (ii) an annual cash performance bonus targeted at 60% of base salary, (iii) eligibility for annual long-term incentive awards beginning in 2022, with the form of such award and the value of such awards determined by the compensation committee, and (iv) eligibility to participate in the Company's employee benefit plans on the same terms as other similarly-situated employees of the Company.
+Effective January 3, 2023, we entered into an employment offer letter with Mr. Hauser to serve as Chief Product Officer.
+Pursuant to his offer letter, Mr. Hauser is entitled to (i) an annual base salary of \$410,000, (ii) an annual cash performance bonus targeted at 60% of his base salary, (iii) a one-time long term incentive new hire equity award to be issued in the form of restricted RSUs with a grant-date value of \$800,000 and performance-based stock units with an aggregate grant date value of \$342,764, and (iv) eligibility to participate in the Company's employee benefit plans on the same terms as other senior executives of the Company.